Meet The Team

 Young Person's Practitioner

-Having previously been a project participant, Katie works as a delivery officer and project co-ordinator on our BBO project.
-Her role includes assisting and supporting our
+Having previously been a project participant, Katie works as a delivery officer and project co-ordinator on our CBO project.
+Her role includes assisting, teaching and supporting our clients with ‘soft skills’ such as confidence building, computer skills, and vocational training, and has responsibility for the CBO budget and reports.

 Katie Fytche

-B.B.O.
-Project Co-ordinator
+CBO Project Co-ordinator

 Samantha Chester